top of page

 Charlie-Jean Seeto – PhD Clinical Psychology

-Supervisors: Professor Melanie Zimmer-Gembeck, Dr. Laura Uhlmann
+Supervisors: Professor Melanie Zimmer-Gembeck, Dr. Veya Seekis

 Social comparison processes on social media

-Molly Speechley – PhD Psychology
+Krittika Vongkiatkajorn - PhD Psychology

 Rachmania Puspa Wardhani - PhD Clinical Psychology